 The major shipments passing through here include fertilisers, agricultural produce, liquid bulk, crude oil, chemicals, edible oil, coal, automobiles, project cargo and minerals.
 There are dedicated facilities for general cargo, such as 16 mobile harbour cranes, 7 grab ship unloaders, payloaders, excavators, conveyor belt systems etc. The container terminals have 9 dock lines, over 2 kilometres of the quay, 18 rail-mounted cranes, and 48 gantry cranes.

 Gross cargo tonnage (2019-20): 51.8 million metric tons

 TEU Traffic (2018-19): 1.62 million units

 The port is classified into the North, Central, and South zones that have 26 berths.
-The dock is divided into the Ambedkar Dock with 12 berths, the Satabt Jawahar Dock with 6 berths, the Bharati Dock with 3 oil and iron berths, the container terminal with 3 berths, and the single mooring berth.
+The dock is divided into the Ambedkar Dock with 12 berths, the Satabt Jawahar Dock with 6 berths, the Bharati Dock with 3 oil and iron berths, and the container terminal with 3 berths, and the single mooring berth.

 The Jawahar berths also have attached sheds for transit, while the CT-1 and CT-22 container berths have container freight stations (CFS).
 The Bharati Dock can process Suezmax and Post-Panamax vessels.
-The container terminals are run by DP World and PSA International, and services shipping lines including APL, Maersk, and NYK.
-There is also a cruise terminal within the port, the first in India, and is currently under expansion work.
+The container terminals are run by DP World and PSA International and services shipping lines including APL, Maersk, and NYK.
+There is also a cruise terminal within the port, the first in India, and it is currently under expansion work.